-E 8.2 Pasture must be managed so that cattle are kept clean.
+E 8.5 Pasture must be managed so that cattle are kept clean.

-Ideally, pasture stocking densities should be 10 to 12 cows per acre.
-Consideration should be given to the soil type and rainfall of the area when deciding on an appropriate stocking density.
-At pasture, the stocking density should allow the animals to perform their natural behaviours without hindrance.
+Stocking densities at pasture will vary.
+For pasture being used as an exercise area, or for rotational grazing, we would expect stocking densities of up to 10 to 12 cows per acre.
+However, for pasture being used for the purposes of extensive grazing, and as a significant source of nutrition, we would expect substantially lower stocking densities.
+Consideration should also be given to the soil type and rainfall of the area when deciding on an appropriate stocking density.
+At pasture, the stocking density should allow the animals to perform their natural behaviour without hindrance.

-E 8.3 If cattle are outwintered, producers must ensure their contingency plans are made available on request.
+E 8.6 If cattle are outwintered, producers must ensure their contingency plans are made available on request.

 Outwintering beef cattle is a system that can have health and welfare benefits if managed well and if robust contingency plans are in place.
-These should cover alternative arrangements should there be extreme weather conditions to ensure animals remain comfortable and are able to receive adequate food and water e.g. for land prone to flooding where there would be no dry lying area and an alternative site where cattle could be moved to should be named.
+These should cover alternative arrangements should there be extreme weather conditions to ensure animals remain comfortable and are able to receive adequate food and water e.g. for land prone to flooding where there would be no dry lying area, an alternative site where cattle could be moved to should be named.